EthanLam17/cracked_out_project/README.md

 Wanting to improve your skills is universal, even gamers.
 Cracked Out provides mouse training for tactical shooter gamers in the form of a fun and interactive game.
 Hit all of the targets to receive a report of your accuracy, then keep playing the game to improve that number!

+Before starting the game, read through the instructions, then select the number of targets you want to appear in your game.
 After starting the game, targets will continue to appear on the screen at random.
 A score counter updates as you successfully hit each target.
-After 10 successful target hits, the game ends, calculating how accurate your mouse skills are.
+After all of the targets are hit, the game ends, calculating how accurate your mouse skills are.

 # Technologies, Libraries, APIs